The 1958 grilles have a honeycomb pattern.

 The 1960 has the same two styles as the 1959: one is just chrome while the other with a decorative spinner.

-On a 1958 Thunderbird, the VIN is located in the door jamb on the driver’s side.
-The year is displayed as the second digit in the VIN.
+The VIN, on a 1958 Thunderbird, is located on the driver’s side door jamb.
+The year is the second digit in the VIN.

 The second digit is an “8,” signifying a 1958 Thunderbird.

-On a 1959 Thunderbird, the VIN is located in the door jamb on the driver’s side.
-The year is displayed as the second digit in the VIN.
+The VIN, on a 1959 Thunderbird, is located on the driver’s side door jamb.
+The year is the second digit in the VIN.

 The second digit is a “9,” signifying a 1959 Thunderbird.

-On a 1960 Thunderbird, the VIN is located in the door jamb on the driver’s side.
-The year is displayed as the first digit in the VIN.
+The VIN, on a 1960 Thunderbird, is located on the driver’s side door jamb.
+The year is the first digit in the VIN.